-Meglitinides, also known as glinides, are drugs that are used to treat type 2 diabetes by stimulating the beta cells to release insulin.
+Meglitinides, also known as glinides, are a class of diabetes medications that are used to treat type 2 DM by stimulating the beta cells to release insulin.
 Drugs in this class are nateglinide (Starlix) and Repaglinide (Prandin).

 Meglitinides should be taken thirty minutes before eating.
 Common side effects include hypoglycemia, and weight gain.
 If taken with alcohol, side effects to watch out for are sickness, flushing and vomiting.

 Biguanides are oral antihyperglycemic drugs that are used to treat prediabetis or diabetes.